How to Choose the Best Dance Style for Your Kids

 and requires dedication.
 Ballet is a great cornerstone for other dance styles and can help introduce kids to the world of dance.

 Jazz dancing is high energy with big movements.
-It’s perfect for kids who love to perform and who have big personalities.
+Kids who love to perform and who have big personalities choose Jazz dancing as a perfect dance style.
 Jazz dancing is very diverse and can cover anything from a slower, modern number to a Broadway-style routine.
 The variety of movement is exciting for kids, especially if they get bored with one style.

 Although jazz dancing can be improvised, it requires a lot of technical skill that can take some time to master.
 Many jazz dancers start with other dance styles, such as ballet, before moving to jazz.
 However, kids can start in jazz from the beginning and still get very skilled in the movements.